barryclark/jekyll-now/README.md

 - Importing from Wordpress, using your own domain name, and blogging in your favorite editor
 - Theming in Jekyll, with Liquid templating examples
 - A quick look at Jekyll 2.0’s new features, including Sass/Coffeescript support and Collections

-## Local Development

-1. Clone down your fork `git clone git@github.com:yourusername/yourusername.github.io.git`
-2. Install Jekyll `gem install jekyll`
-3. Install plug-ins that we use `gem install jemoji jekyll-sitemap`
-4. Serve the site and watch for markup/sass changes `jekyll serve --watch`
-5. View your website at http://0.0.0.0:4000
-6. Commit any changes and push everything to the master branch of your GitHub user repository.
-GitHub Pages will then rebuild and serve your website.

 ## Jekyll Now Features